Antifa (United States): Definition

 The English word antifa is a loanword from the German Antifa, where it is a shortened form of the word antifaschistisch ("anti-fascist") and a nickname of Antifaschistische Aktion (1932–1933), a short-lived group which inspired the wider antifa movement in Germany.
 The German word Antifa first appeared in 1930.
 The long form antifaschistisch was borrowed from the original Italian anti-Fascisti ("anti-fascists").
 Oxford Dictionaries placed antifa on its shortlist for word of the year in 2017 and stated the word "emerged from relative obscurity to become an established part of the English lexicon over the course of 2017."
 The pronunciation of the word in English is not settled as it may be stressed on either the first or the second syllable.

-According to the Anti-Defamation League (ADL) the term antifa "is often misapplied to include all counter-protesters".
-During the first Trump administration, the term antifa became "a conservative catch-all" term as Donald Trump, administration officials, Trump base supporters, and right-wing commentators applied the label to all sorts of left-leaning or liberal protest actions.
+According to the Anti-Defamation League (ADL) the term antifa "is often misapplied to include all counter-protesters", and that "violence perpetrated by anarchists or other unrelated actors is often misattributed to antifa supporters".
+During the first Trump administration, the term antifa became "a conservative catch-all" term as Donald Trump, officials in his administration, his supporters, and right-wing commentators applied the label to all sorts of left-leaning or liberal protest actions.
 Conservative writers such as L. Brent Bozell III associated the tactics of Black Lives Matter with those of antifa.

 In 2020, Politico reported that "the term [antifa] is a potent one for conservatives" because "[i]t's the violent distillation of everything they fear could come to pass in an all-out culture war.
 And it's a quick way to brand part of the opposition."
 Alexander Reid Ross, who teaches at Portland State University, argues that the popularization of the term antifa was a reaction to the popularization of the term alt-right, "to the point where [antifa] simply describes people who are anti-fascist or people who are against racism and are willing to protest against it."